EthicHub/presale/README.md

 When the 1st token sale starts, if the investors buy tokens with the same wallet registered in the presale sending an equal or higher amount of ethers than stated previously, _they will get a 20% discount purchasing tokens_ (not accumulable with they day discounts described previously).

+The crowdsale contracts will accept only whitelisted purchases from Wednesday, 7th of February, 14:00 CET (UTC+1h) for 24h.
+After that all purchases will be allowed.

+Joining the whitelist does not mean the tokens are reserved.

 <a name="token vesting"> # Token vesting </a>

 - Ethix Tokens will not be sent to the investors wallet inmediately after purchase.